 Tibetan Buddhism, the teaching of the Buddha as practiced and taught in Tibet, is at last becoming known to the world.
 Because of Tibet’s secluded location, the Buddhist tradition developed there for fourteen centuries in relative isolation, unknown or misunderstood by the outside world.
 A turning point came in the late 1950s, when the Communist Chinese takeover precipitated the migration of Tibetan teachers to India.
 Since then Tibetan Buddhist teachers have traveled further abroad and have established teaching centers that are now flourishing in Japan, Southeast Asia, Australia, Europe, and North and South America.
 For the first time in history, people from all over the world are able to learn directly from authentic sources about how Tibetan Buddhism was practiced in Tibet.
 The Tibetan migration has found a particularly receptive audience in the United States – which is, after all, a country of immigrants.
-Buddhism is now one of the fastest growing religions in the United States – not least because of the rise in popularity of its Tibetan denomination.
+Buddhism is now one of the fastest growing religions in the United States.

 Life of the Buddha